mtl-brainhack-school-2019/rwickens-sMRI-PET/README.md

 - What kind of medium will you use to present the results?
   - For both, I intend on giving a powerpoint presentation in which I run through these jupyter files.
 I plan on uploading the jupyter files on GitHub and disseminating it to my lab members.

+#Project 1: sMRI / PET PREPROCESSING

+- Make sense of my lab's PET pipeline.
+Currently, the document is confusing and not user-friendly!

+Exhibit A:

 <img src="https://github.com/mtl-brainhack-school-2019/rwickens-sMRI-PET/blob/master/Wtf.PNG?raw=true" width=1200>

 <img src="https://github.com/mtl-brainhack-school-2019/rwickens-sMRI-PET/blob/master/JackieChan.jpg">

-PROJECT 1:

-- Make sense of my lab's PET pipeline.
-Currently, the document is confusing and not user-friendly!
 - Follow these steps and successfully pre-process my laboratory's sMRI and PET (FDG/NAV tracer) data
   - To achieve this, I need to become comfortable working with CBRAIN and CIVET
 -	Run this same data thru Freesurfer and Dartel and/or ANTS